InvictusRex/UAV-Assisted-Agricultural-Pest-Surveillance/Literature Review & Patent Survey.md

    3. Alsadik et al., _Remote Sensing Technologies Using UAVs for Pest and Disease Monitoring_ (Remote Sensing, 2024) — review
    4. Subramanian et al., _Drones in Insect Pest Management_ (Frontiers in Agronomy, 2021) — review
    5. _A Framework for Agricultural Pest and Disease Monitoring Based on IoT and UAVs_ (PMC) — systems review
+   6. Nasim et al., _Artificial intelligence driven drone observation and pest control in banana crop_ (Khyber Journal, 2025)
+   7. Josephat et al., _Design and development of agricultural drone for precision fertilizer application_ (Results in Engineering, 2025)
+   8. Safaeinejad et al., _Reducing energy and environmental footprint in agriculture_ (PLOS ONE, 2025)
 3. Patent summaries (technical scope & claim emphasis)
    - US 2017/0231213 A1
    - US 2017/0089761 A1
    - US 2022/0211026 A1
    - US 10,364,029 B2
+   - WO 2021/196062 A1
+   - JP 3217561 U
+   - US 11,147,257 B2
+   - KR 20230062713 A
 4. Comparative analysis: technical gaps and limitations
 5. Proposed novelty directions and patentable claim drafts
 6. References